 Slick Back Hair

-The pompadour was full, wavy, and combed up and swooshed to the back (never dangling down the forehead.)
+The pompadour was full, wavy, and combed up before it swooshed to the back (never dangling down the forehead).
 The taller the crown the better.
-While it was usually short in the back the ducktail style (sometimes called a duck’s ass) continued the length down to the neck and tapered to a point, like a duck’s tail.
+While it was usually short in the back, the ducktail style (sometimes called a duck’s ass/D.A.) continued the length down to the neck and tapered to a point, like a duck’s tail.

 African- American Hair

 Throughout the 1940s and 1950s the conk (chemical hair straightening with lye) maintained its popularity for black male musicians.
 Jackie Wilson, Sam Cooke, Jimi Hendrix, Billy Wright, Ike Turner, James Brown, Chuck Berry, Fats Domino, Nat King Cole, Muddy Waters, Miles Davis and Marvin Gaye had a conk during their career.
 It was however too painful and costly for the average black male to do.